ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/delete.rst

     }

 .. note::
-    Tags that are deleted will be removed automatically from any objects to which they are applied.
+    Deleted Tags will be automatically removed from any objects to which they are applied.